 Our primary source of cash and the source of funds for our operations are cash flows from operations, current cash and cash equivalents, borrowings under available credit facilities and proceeds from any additional debt or equity financings.
-As of September 30, 2017, we had cash and cash equivalents of \$519.4 million.
-Included in our cash balance as of September 30, 2017, is \$423.6 million held offshore by our foreign subsidiaries.
+As of June 30, 2018, we had cash and cash equivalents of \$380.3 million.
+Included in our cash balance as of June 30, 2018, is \$303.1 million held offshore by our foreign subsidiaries.
 We have the ability to access cash held offshore by our foreign subsidiaries primarily through the repayment of intercompany debt obligations.
-Consequently, we would not expect to incur a significant amount of income tax if we were to remit cash currently held offshore to the U.S. through these facilities.
-If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, in some cases we would incur foreign withholding taxes; however, we would not incur a significant amount of U.S. federal income taxes due to the availability of tax loss carryovers and foreign tax credits.
+Due to the changes in the U.S. tax law under the Tax Act, distributions of cash to the U.S. as dividends will not be subject to U.S. federal income tax.
+If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, we may be subject to foreign withholding and state income taxes.